 Even though they are called “gravel”, there are several events and many rides where you are on a paved surface more than 30% of the time (e.g. Tour of Battenkill, Belgian Waffle Ride) or where Class 1 or hard-packed dirt is the primary unpaved surface (Peacham Fall Fondo, Croatan Buck Fifty, and Barry Roubaix on an infrequent dry day).

-On these types of rides, a 30-34 mm slick or semi-slick tire will provide you relatively low rolling resistance and good handling with plenty of comfort on a route where knobs down the center would slow you down and not add any grip or traction benefit when rolling straight.
+On these types of rides, a 30-34 mm width model of a tubeless road tire will provide you relatively low rolling resistance and good handling with plenty of comfort on a route where knobs down the center would slow you down and not add any grip or traction benefit when rolling straight.

-But, when these rides also have a fair amount of turning or sections of Class 2 soft dirt or sand or short Class 3 sections then semi-slick tires – slick down the center with knobs on the shoulders – will give you better handling and confidence than totally slick road tires.
+On rides like these that also have a fair amount of turning or small amounts of Class 2 soft dirt or sand or even short Class 3 sections, you’d think that tires that are slick down the center with small knobs on the shoulders would be the best choice for the added handling and confidence they’d provide.

 Most of the popular gravel events are ridden on courses that are 80% or more unpaved roads where half or more of those surfaces are a combination of Class 2, 3 and 4 or gravel, rocks or technical.
-This is truly the image of a gravel ride or, at least where there is a lot of gravel of various sizes spread on or embedded in hard or soft pack dirt roads.
-It may also include sand, clay, and other soft surfaces that make grip and traction imperative.
+This is truly the image of a gravel ride or, at least where there is a lot of gravel of various sizes spread on or embedded in hard or soft-pack dirt roads.
+These events may also include sand, clay, and other soft surfaces that make grip and traction imperative.

-In my attempt to simply your tire selection, I’ll readily admit that “small knob” captures just one aspect, although I think the dominant one, of what are otherwise some very complex tread and tire designs with a lot of variation between brands.
+In my attempt to simplify your tire selection, I’ll readily admit that “small knob” captures just one aspect, although I think the dominant one, of what are otherwise some very complex tread and tire designs with a lot of variation between brands.

-Gravel tires with smaller, shorter knobs running down the tire’s center placed relatively close together with often progressively bigger and more dispersed ones moving out to the shoulders tend to provide better grip, handling, braking, and less rolling resistance (more speed!) on the kind of smaller, loosely spread gravel and softer surfaces you get with Class 2 gravel surfaces than do “big knob” tires.
+Gravel tires with smaller, shorter knobs running down the tire’s center placed relatively close together with often progressively bigger and more dispersed ones moving out to the shoulders provide better grip, handling, braking, and less rolling resistance (more speed!) on the kind of smaller, loosely spread gravel and softer surfaces you get with Class 2 gravel surfaces than do “big knob” tires.

 On larger, sometimes deeper gravel, rocky, trenched, and rooty Class 3 or rocks and Class 4 or technical surfaces, tires with big knobs that are taller and placed further apart will usually perform better in all the ways that matter (grip, handling, acceleration, and deceleration, “floating above” rolling resistance, comfort) compared to smaller knob ones.

-While some of the “small knob” tires I suggest come in sizes wider than I’ve listed, I note there is a tendency of roadies gone groadies to “over-tire” this category of tires.
-Some of us will get small knob tires 3-8mm wider or get “big knob” tires to compensate for their lack of off-road riding skills and confidence or when faced with concerns of how to get through some of the short Class 3 or Class 4 sections, especially the climbs and descents.
+While some of the “small knob” tires I suggest come in a wide range of widths, I’ll note there is a tendency for roadies gone groadie to “over-tire” or small knob tires in widths far more than they need.
+Some are looking for the widest tires to compensate for their lack of off-road riding skills and confidence or to help with concerns of how to get through some of the short Class 3 or Class 4 sections, especially the climbs and descents.

 Above, I outlined when you’d want to get small knob vs. big knob tires and provided a simple definition of what their primary design and performance characteristics are.
 Events and rides requiring big knob tires usually demand the greatest off-road technical abilities and top fitness levels.

 As a road cycling enthusiast, you likely know how to get in shape for these ridiculously long rides.
-If not, start with doubling your weekend training rides.
+If not, start by doubling your weekend training rides.

-For the technical skill building part, find someone with mountain bike DNA or a groadie whose been at it for a while and learn from them.
+For the technical skill-building part, find someone with mountain bike DNA or a groadie who has been at it for a while and learn from them.

-What I’m getting around to the long way is that while these 700C big knob tires I suggest you consider below will certainly help, they won’t fill the gaps in your skills or training.
+What I’m getting around to the long way is that while 700C big knob tires will certainly help, they won’t fill the gaps in your skills or training.